-The main difference between the two benefits is how claims are made and assessed.
-Payment levels and criteria are the same.
-Both benefits expect you to have had problems looking after yourself and/or with your mobility for at least 13 weeks and expect your problems to last another 39 weeks.
+To qualify, you have to have had problems looking after yourself or with your mobility for at least 13 weeks and expect your problems to last another 39 weeks.

-PIP or ADP are for you, not for a carer (if you have one), and you don't need to have someone supporting or caring for you to qualify.
-If you're awarded one of these benefits, it's up to you how you use it.
+PIP is for you, not for a carer (if you have one), and you don't need to have someone supporting or caring for you to qualify.
+If you're awarded PIP, it's up to you how you use it.

-PIP and ADP are not taxable income and you don't need to have paid National Insurance contributions to get either.
-You can claim PIP or ADP whether you're in or out of work.
-PIP and ADP are not means-tested.
-So they are not affected by your earnings, other benefits you receive, or by any savings you have.
+PIP isn't taxable and you don't need to have paid National Insurance contributions to get it either.
+You can claim PIP whether you're in or out of work.
+PIP isn't means-tested.
+So it's not affected by your earnings, other benefits you receive, or by any savings you have.

-Getting PIP or ADP may increase the amount of any means-tested benefits you receive, such as Housing Benefit, Working Tax Credit, or income-related Employment and Support Allowance.
+Getting PIP may increase the amount of any meanstested benefits you receive, such as Housing Benefit or income-related Employment and Support Allowance.